 Sandra’s international bestseller and EVVY award-winning COURAGE The Heart and Spirit of Every Woman/Reclaiming the Forgotten Virtue was honored to be recorded for the Blind and Dyslexic for inclusion in the national audio catalog: “COURAGE will be a part of 120,000 current titles available to almost a quarter million members with print disabilities.”
 COURAGE was endorsed by Marianne Williamson, Jack Canfield and Neale Donald Walsch, to name a few.
 Her follow-up book, The Courage Difference at Work: A Unique Success Guide for Women and the third non-gender book, FACE IT!
 12 Courageous Actions that Bring Success at Work and Beyond confirm Sandra as “The Courage Expert.”

-As an entrepreneur, leadership consultant and public speaker, she preferred to express herself orally, so writing three internationally published books has been one of her two greatest acts of courage.
+As an entrepreneur, leadership consultant, coach and public speaker, she preferred to express herself orally, so writing three internationally published books has been one of her two greatest acts of courage.
 As she continued to nurture this forgotten virtue, she discovered that during those particularly difficult times, courage became an invaluable companion during the more ordinary trials of life.